-Finca el Paraiso is a unique Guatemala waterfall and one of Central America’s hidden gems – find out the entrance fee & how to get there from Rio Dulce.
+Finca el Paraiso is a hot spring waterfall in Guatemala and one of Central America’s hidden gems!
+Find out the entrance fee and how to get there from Rio Dulce.

 Ask to get off at Finca el Paraiso, and catch a return microbus across the street from the entrance.

-We don’t recommend this but you can avoid paying it if you want.
+We don’t recommend this, but you can avoid paying the entrance fee if you want.
 You’ll need to have a smartphone with the app Maps.me.

 Stop the microbus a couple hundred meters before arriving at Finca el Paraiso.
 Walk behind the houses, and cross the shallow stream once you are 100 meters from the road.
 We saw a few locals coming through this way.

 The proper entrance is on the other side of the stream, but it isn’t very official looking.
 A guy in normal street clothes approached us for Q20 / $2.62 when we arrived.

-We weren’t sure if he was actually worked there, so we checked with two ladies at the nearby restaurant.
+We weren’t sure if he actually worked there so we checked with two ladies at the nearby restaurant.
 They seemed even shadier so we went back to the guy and asked for a ticket before paying.

-The ticket stated Q10 / $1.40 so we paid him that.
+The ticket stated Q15 / $2 so we paid him that.
 Have change to avoid getting ripped off.

 Semuc Champey Without A Tour